carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 :::

-Before we start, if you forgot to do it during setup, tell Git to use `main` as the default branch.
+Before we start, we want to tell Git to use `main` as the default branch.
 More modern versions of Git use `main`, but older ones still use `master` as their main branch.
 They work the same, but we want to keep things consistent for clarity.